gradle/gradle/design-docs/publication-model.md

     - Default (organisation, module, revision) to (project.group, publication.name, project.version)
 3. Allow zero or one components to be added to an Ivy publication.
 4. When publishing a java library, declare the runtime dependencies and the JAR artifact in the descriptor.
-5. When publishing a web application, declare the providedRuntime dependencies and the WAR artifact in the descriptor.
+5. When publishing a web application, declare the WAR artifact in the descriptor.
 6. Include a default configuration in the descriptor.

 Note: there is a breaking change in this story.